Skip to content

 • production JSONB ← {"fuel": 0, "organics": 0, "equipment": 0, "research": 0}.

-• Citadel: if bang Planet.citadel is non-null, write citadel_level = bang.citadel.level, citadel_drone_capacity from class defaults, and roll citadel_safe_max from the class defaults; otherwise leave defaults at 0.
+• Citadel: if bang Planet.citadel is non-null, write citadel_level = bang.citadel.level, citadel_drone_capacity = bang.citadel.droneCapacity, and citadel_safe_contents = bang.citadel.safeContents (per ADR-0069 bang emits the citadel state including drone capacity and safe contents).
+Otherwise leave defaults at 0.

 13. Special locations